PL125/Blue-and-Pi/README.md

  * Media Player, Voice, Phone, Navigation, FM radio audio channels
  * Bluetooth A2DP and HFP/HSP support
  * debug menu on the instrument panel display

+### Build deb package
+Create the package from the source using dpkg-buildpackage -us -uc

+build-essential debhelper dh-systemd are needed.